 This is an amino acid which is found in many high-protein foods.
 It is a building block of neurotransmitters—messengers for the brain.
 These neurotransmitters can decline due to demanding physical or mental activities.
 Tyrosine supplements can boost alertness, energy, and memory.
 Like other supplements, tyrosine is most helpful to people who are tyrosine deficient.

-Don’t wait for perfect energy to get moving.
+Don’t wait for the perfect time to get moving.
 Exercise is a great way to keep your energy up.

 The studies agree.
 One study published in Psychological Bulletin analyzed 70 studies on exercise and fatigue.
 In total, there were more than 6,800 participants.
 Over 90% of the studies showed that sedentary people who engaged in regular physical activity reported less fatigue.